kubernetes/community/contributors/design-proposals/architecture/identifiers.md

 impractical, some or all objects may support a param to auto-generate a name.
 Generating random names will defeat idempotency.
    * Examples: "guestbook.user", "backend-x4eb1"
-2. When an object is created via an API, a Namespace string (a DNS_SUBDOMAIN? format TBD via #1114) may be specified.
+2. When an object is created via an API, a Namespace string (a DNS_LABEL) may be specified.
 Depending on the API receiver, namespaces might be validated (e.g. apiserver might ensure that the namespace actually exists).
 If a namespace is not specified, one will be assigned by the API receiver.
 This assignment policy might vary across API receivers (e.g.